FRIDAY29/AML-Assignment-4/README.md

 The app uses a trained machine learning model stored in `model.jolib`.
 The model was trained on a dataset of breast cancer samples and can make predictions on new data.

-## Contributing

-Contributions are welcome!
-If you'd like to improve the app or add new features, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.

-## Acknowledgments

-* [Your Name] for creating the app
-* [Dataset Source] for providing the breast cancer dataset